 The question becomes: how badly do you want to sell your travel story?

 Being able to provide a gallery of photos to accompany your article will result in getting published more often.
-I know it has garnered me dozens and probably hundreds of published articles over the years.
+I know it has garnered me hundreds of published articles over the years.

 I take photos everywhere I go anyway, just to jog my memory or use as background reference material when I’m writing my story.
 And if some of those photos can be used with my article – it’s a bonus.

 The only extra effort is to select a few and set them up on a photo gallery for the editor.
 I use Smugmug for my galleries and I love it.
-Smugmug plans currently (2019) start at $5.99 per month – less than the price of two capuccinos.
-I have been using the Smugmug Power Plan for about 6 or 7 years.
-I love using it and the editors are happy because it's easy for them to view my galleries and download the photos they need.
+Smugmug plans currently (Jan-2022) start at $9 per month – less than the price of two capuccinos.
+I've been using Smugmug for about ten years.
+I love using it and my editors are happy because it's easy for them to view my galleries and download the photos they need.
 (Disclosure: if you click on one of the Smugmug links and make a purchase, I will receive a small payment.
 You will not pay anything extra.)

 With such inconsistency about whether or not you’ll be paid for photographs, how do you know what to expect?
 Simple.
 You can usually find out by reading the magazine’s writer’s guidelines, usually found on the magazine’s website.